led3zma/change-tg-image-metadata/README.md

 You may wonder why it is written in Rust if its simple enough to be written in something like Python (which I could probably do in a future).
 This is part of my learning process of Rust, so it is perfectly possible to write this with other tools without any problem or needing an specific requierment or reason.

 ## Instalation
 You can download a precompiled binary of the program in the Releases page (for the moment, only gnu-linux and musl-linux binaries are available).
-Place it in any directory, decompress it with `tar -xzvf` and just run it: `./telegram_image_metadata`.
+Place it in any directory, decompress it with `tar -xzvf` and just run it: `./change-tg-image-metadata`.

 If you're a Rust developer, you can clone this repository and run the project with `cargo run`.

 ## Usage
 Get help message:
 ```
-~$ ./telegram_image_metadata --help
+~$ ./change-tg-image-metadata --help
-Usage: telegram_image_metadata <PATH>
+Usage: change-tg-image-metadata <PATH>

 Arguments:
   <PATH>  Path where the images are located